DanielTakeshi/IL_ROS_HSR/scripts/README.md

 - `convert_to_list_cache.py`: for making the cache. **We should try and always cache our data**, to turn it from separate rollout directories into a series of 10 lists, for each CV fold.
 This script is flexible to handle different datasets.
+- Use `success_list_cache.py` for the equivalent version but for the success network's data.

 Visualize the data and do quick checks: